rcky844/knowledge-handbook/Chemistry/Planet Earth/Fundamentals of Chemistry/Chemical and physical changes and properties.md

 #### Iron sulphur experiment
 Iron powder has magnetic property.
 When iron is mixed with sulphur powder, no particular chemical reaction occurs and no new substances are formed.
 The mixing process is a physical change.
 When a magnet is placed near the iron powder, it would try to stick on the magnet and follow its movement.

-However, when the iron is heated with sulphur, the heat provided triggers a chemical reaction to form a new substance (FeS).
+However, when the iron is heated with sulphur, the heat provided triggers a chemical reaction to form a new substance ($\ce{FeS}$).
 The nature of iron has been changed, it can no longer exhibit the magnetic property.